pzhaonet/bookdownplus/readme.md

 Features
 ========

+`bookdown` is not easy for beginners.
+Try reading the official manual of ['bookdown'](https://bookdown.org/yihui/bookdown/).
+If you are able to build your own book in one hour, I am sure you are a genius and please send me a postcard with your signature.
+An R beginner might be confused or depressed in struggling in the flood of LaTeX, YAML, Markdown, Pandoc, etc. It would be a pity if users stop their steps at the door and give up the courage of entering the wonderful world of `bookdown`.

-`bookdownplus` is the easiest shortcut to the wonderful world of `bookdown`.
-Users can get a demo book in .pdf or .doc with **just one single command**. `bookdownplus` extends the features of `bookdown`, and simplifies the procedure.
+`bookdownplus` is the easiest shortcut to the world of `bookdown`.
+With **just one single command** users can get a demo book (or multiple demo books) in .pdf or .doc, or even more formats (see the quick start section). `bookdownplus` extends the features of `bookdown`, and simplifies the procedure.
 Users only have to choose a template, clarify the book title and author name, and then focus on writing the text.
 No need to struggle in YAML and LaTeX.

 With `bookdownplus` users can